nuxt/website-v2/content/en/guides/examples/context.md

 <example-intro></example-intro>

-`pages/posts/_id` is a dynamic page that prints out the title and description coming from the API based on the id of the params.
-If no post exists we catch the error and return the error message.
+`pages/posts/_id.vue` is a dynamic page that prints the title and description from the API response based on the `id` parameter.
+If no post exists we catch the error show the error page.

-`pages/admin.vue` uses `middleware` and the `store`, to check if our user is authenticated and if not we redirect them to the the home page.
+`pages/admin.vue` uses `middleware` and the `store`, to check if the user is authenticated, if not we redirect to the the home page.

 <base-alert type="next">